pausali-sengupta/SQL-Murder-Mystery/README.md

 # SQL Murder Mystery

-This repository contains my solution to the [SQL Murder Mystery](https://mystery.knightlab.com/) challenge created by Northwestern University's Knight Lab.
-The case is a fictional murder mystery that you solve using SQL queries on a database of crime reports, interviews, check-ins, and personal records.
+This repository contains the solution to the [SQL Murder Mystery](https://mystery.knightlab.com/) challenge created by Northwestern University's Knight Lab.
+The case is a fictional murder mystery that we can solve using SQL queries on a database of crime reports, interviews, check-ins, and personal records.

 ## Objective